libktx/ktx/scene2d/README.md

 }
 ```

-This was a design choice - instead of basically duplicating the whole `Scene2D` widgets API in method parameters, we
+This was a design choice - instead of duplicating the whole `Scene2D` widgets API in method parameters, we
 decided to simply expose the widgets themselves instance during building.

 You basically have full access to the `Scene2D` widgets API - type-safe Kotlin builders is just syntax sugar.
 Some